mkr2177/Langchain-Currency-Converter/README.md

-# Langchain-Currency-Converter
-A smart currency converter web app built with Streamlit, LangChain, and Mistral LLM.
-Converts currency in real-time using live exchange rates and tool-augmented reasoning.
 # 💱 Currency Converter using LLM + LangChain + Streamlit

 A smart currency converter web application that uses **LLMs (Mistral via LangChain)** to convert any amount between supported currencies using real-time exchange rates.